Lampeter-Strasburg Marching Band

 Percussion Instructor Scott MacFeat joined the L-S Marching Band staff in 2018, but his career as a drummer has spanned more than three decades since 1986, when he was three years old.
 Scott took drumming lessons for 15 years from local jazz teacher Larry Donley and drummed his way through Hempfield High School as a member of Marching Band, Jazz Band, Pit Orchestra, Orchestra, Talent Shows, Pep Band, etc. He graduated Hempfield in 2001, and, in the intervening years, has been teaching drumming lessons part time.

 Scott graduated from Lancaster Bible College in 2008 with a bachelor's degree in Pastoral Ministry, and he will finish a master's degree in Biblical Studies at Capital Seminary, LBC in July 2019.
 Scott is Associate Pastor of Refton Brethren in Christ Church, a position that includes student ministry, adult community groups, preaching, and technology.
 He is a co-host of The LS Collective Podcast with three other youth pastors in the area.

 Scott has been married to his wife Amanda since 2007 and have adopted their son Alex and daughter Morgan.

 Music & Marching Instructor

-Will Esposito is new to the L-SMB staff for the 2020 season.
-He will be serving as a music and marching instructor with broad responsibilities to help teach and coordinate music and movement in various sections.
+Will Esposito joined the L-SMB staff for the 2020 season as music and marching instructor, where he has broad responsibilities to help teach and coordinate music and movement in various sections.
 A graduate of Manheim Township High School, where he served as drum major in the marching band, Will is a music and history double major at Gettysburg College, where he studies trumpet with Dr. Steven Marx, Director of the Bullets Marching Band.
 Will was recently named a drum major of the Bullets Marching Band.